vasuskimo/LAP/Architecture.md

   * The pivot point could be either in the sample set or in the rest of the global set, which is why it is in convex combination or affine combination w.r.t. the sample set.
 * Find all points from the global set, that are close to the pivot point.
 * Find the target function that explains all these points.
-* Separate the unlabeled class from the rest and give a unique automatic label to this cluster.
+* Separate the unlabeled class from the rest and give a unique automatic label to this class.
 * Finally, perform one of the following:
   * Classify the rest of the points to best fit, into one of the classes using a SoftMax function. (or)
   * Label the rest of the points manually into one of the classes identified. (or)